Entertainment: Etymology

 The Oxford English Dictionary gives Latin and French origins for the word "entertain", including inter (among) + tenir (to hold) as derivations, giving translations of "to hold mutually" or "to hold intertwined" and "to engage, keep occupied, the attention, thoughts, or time (of a person)".
 It also provides words like "merry-making", "pleasure", and "delight", as well as "to receive as a guest and show hospitality to".
 It cites a 1490 usage by William Caxton.

+The sense of the verb "to entertain" meaning to "gratify, amuse" developed in the 1620s.